EMBRYOPSIDA Pirani & Prado

 Evolution: Divergence & Distribution.
 Fossils assigned to Winteraceae have a much wider distribution than that of the family today, being scattered in Africa and Israel (Dettmann & Jarzen 1990; Doyle 2000b; Friis et al. 2011; Grímsson et al. 2018: see map above).
 Poole and Francis (2000) identified ca 84 Ma wood from the Antarctic Peninsula as Winteroxylon, a genus also known from deposits ca 52.2 Ma from Chubut, Argentina, and the latter fossils are quite similar to the wood of Zygogynum, now known from New Caledonia, etc. (Brea et al. 2021).
 Winteroxylon has also been found in Upper Eocene deposits from Germany (see also Atherospermataceae).
 Fossil wood has also been reported from the end-Cretaceous Maastrichtian of California (Vink 1993 for literature); for early pollen records, see above, Bubbia-type pollen has been reported from southwest South African deposits only some 15 Ma (Coetzee & Muller 1984).
 Pollen identified as Pseudowinteropollis is known from end-Cretaceous sediments ca 67-65.5 Ma from Central Australia (Carpenter et al. 2015; not mentioned by Grímsson et al. 2018).
 For other ages in Winteraceae, see Marquínez et al. (2009: focus on Drimys and New Caledonian Zygogynum) and Thomas et al. (2014: focus on Australian species).

-Thomas et al. (2014) suggested that Takhtajania showed a Gondwanan distribution, rather unusual in flowering plants; the genus originated on Madagascar as the Seychelles-Madagascar-India area separated from the rest of Gondwana (but c.f.
+Thomas et al. (2014) suggested that Takhtajania showed a Gondwanan distribution, rather unusual in flowering plants; they thought that the genus originated on Madagascar as the Seychelles-Madagascar-India area separated from the rest of Gondwana (but c.f.
 Sanmartín & Ronquist 2004: dispersal involved; S. M¨ller et al. 2015 in part).
 Wallis and Jorge (2018) discuss Pseudowintera on New Zealand; its distribution there is quite ancient.
-However, Grímsson et al. (2018) note the wide distribution of the family in both hemispheres in the past (see map above) and suggest that a focus on Gondwana is too narrow.
+However, Grímsson et al. (2018) note the wide distribution of the family on both hemispheres in the past (see map above) and not unreasonably suggest that a focus on Gondwana is too narrow.